MJ Melendez Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 18th-ranked team ERA among all league pitching staffs (4.47).
+- The Red Sox's 4.54 team ERA ranks 21st across all MLB pitching staffs.

+- Red Sox pitchers combine to give up 180 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

-- Paxton makes the start for the Red Sox, his 19th of the season.
-He is 7-4 with a 3.99 ERA and 101 strikeouts through 94 2/3 innings pitched.
+- Houck gets the start for the Red Sox, his 16th of the season.
+He is 3-8 with a 4.93 ERA and 70 strikeouts in 76 2/3 innings pitched.

-- His most recent time out came on Saturday against the Los Angeles Dodgers, when the lefty went 4 1/3 innings, surrendering four earned runs while giving up four hits.
+- In his last outing on Sunday against the Los Angeles Dodgers, the righty tossed four innings, allowing one earned run while surrendering five hits.

-- In 18 games this season, the 34-year-old has a 3.99 ERA and 9.6 strikeouts per nine innings, while giving up a batting average of .242 to his opponents.
+- The 27-year-old has put up a 4.93 ERA and 8.2 strikeouts per nine innings in 15 games this season, while allowing a batting average of .245 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.